Nike’s Marketing Mix (4P) Analysis

 3. Niketown retail outlets (company-owned)

 Retail stores are the most significant places where Nike products are sold because these venues are strategically located and easily accessible in various markets around the world.
 These retailers include small local and regional stores, as well as large firms, like Walmart.
-This 4P element of Nike’s marketing strategies also shows that customers can purchase sports shoes, apparel, and equipment through the company’s online store.
+This 4P element also shows that Nike’s marketing strategies enable customers to purchase sports shoes, apparel, and equipment through the company’s online store.
 In addition, the business operates its Niketown retail outlets, where the company has control of retail sales processes.
-These outlets are company-owned and allow access to business and market intelligence that supports corporate strategic management with regard to Nike’s marketing strategies and tactics for current and emerging products.
-Based on this element of the marketing mix, the company has considerable control on the distribution of its products, especially through its online store and Niketown retail outlets, making this 4P variable an information contributor to strategic formulation.
-However, this element of the marketing mix also shows that Nike has limited control on the distribution and sale of its products at other retail outlets.
+These company-owned outlets produce business and market intelligence that supports corporate strategic management with regard to Nike’s marketing strategies and tactics for current and emerging products.

-Main article: Nike Inc.’s Promotional Mix (Marketing Communications Mix)
+Read more: Nike’s Promotional Mix (Marketing Communications Mix)

 1. Advertising